AngleProtocol/angle-docs/guides/app-guides/app-faq.md

 In the case there is not enough funds in a pool Hedging Agents are withdrawing from, they first get the collateral present in the pool, and then receive an amount of sanTokens for the remaining value of collateral they should get.
 They can then sell those sanTokens whenever the pools have more funds, after a call to `harvest()` for instance.

-## Standard Liquidity Providers
+## Deposit / SLP Page

 ### Why can't I withdraw my collateral?

-If SLPs want to withdraw more funds than what is immediately available in their pool (due to funds being lent out), their transactions will get reverted.
+If Standard Liquidity Providerss want to withdraw more funds than what is immediately available in their pool (due to funds being lent out), their transactions will get reverted.
 To prevent this from happening, we display an alert preventing them from making the transaction.

 They should wait for the next `harvest()` call from strategies, which should send funds back to the pool.
 This call can be directly made from the Angle app.